sanjaysaini2000/react-todo-app/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## Docker Support

+Docker image of this app is available at my docker Hub registory.
+You can pull the image from [react-app](https://hub.docker.com/repository/docker/sanjaysaini2000/react-app) repository.

 ## Available Scripts

 ### `npm test`